EnAccess/OpenSmartMeter/docs/backend/api-documentation.md

 ## Database & Backend

-### Setting up each meter and assigning meter number:
+### Setting up each meter and assigning meter number

 Each meter is setup by firstly creating a database with same name in the file named subscribe.php under the web software folder.
 The database servername, dbname, username, password must be edited to same name as used in the database creation.
 A sample image is shown below.